Rustfahrtagentur/microcad/books/tutorials/src/lego_brick/base/frame/subtract.md

 As you can see, there is no `;` after the braces.

+The visual output did not change by using the group braces.
-Nothing has really changed with the braces, but now we can combine both rectangles by using an *operation*.
+However, now we can combine both rectangles by using an *operation*.

 ## Manipulate geometry with *Operations*

-In µcad, the operation to subtract a geometry from another one is called [`subtract`](../libs/std/ops/subtract.md).
+In µcad, the operation to *subtract a geometry* from one another is called [`subtract`](../libs/std/ops/subtract.md).
-In our case, we want to subtract the outer part by the inner part in our frame group:
+In our case, we want to subtract the *outer part* by the *inner part* in our frame group:

 [![test](.test/subtract.svg)](.test/subtract.log)